A Revised Otherkin FAQ

 Don’t forget about safety.

 The community isn’t all fun and games.
 Like any online community, there are those who are out to manipulate you.
 To use you.
 To hurt you.
 It’s up to you to make sure they don’t get that chance.
-Mostly, common sense is all you need here but some specific advice can be found in my own articles Warning Signs and Abusive Situations, as well as a therian community article also titled Warning Signs, a vampire community article titled Social Predators, and a vampire community article titled Sociopaths.
+Mostly, common sense is all you need here but some specific advice can be found in my own articles Warning Signs and Abusive Situations, as well as a vampire community article titled Social Predators, and a vampire community article titled Sociopaths.
 If you’re planning to join an organization you may also want to evaluate it with the Advanced Bonewits’ Cult Danger Evaluation Frame, though the frame is subjective and with many cults you may not have the information to effectively evaluate it until you’re already a member.
 Another good article on joining groups can be found here.

 There were also a few articles linked to in the Face to Face section of this FAQ, on the specific safety concerns that apply when meeting someone from online face to face so you may want to go back and read them if you haven’t already.